-APPENDIX H: Children Missing from Education
+APPENDIX H: Children deliberately Missing from Education

-Our college recognises the entitlement that all children have to education and will work closely with the Local Authority to share information about students who may be missing out on full time education or who go missing from education.
-A student missing from education, particularly repeatedly, can be a warning of safeguarding issues including neglect, criminal or sexual exploitation, FGM, radicalisation or forced marriage, or issues such as mental health problems and substance abuse.
+Our College recognises the entitlement that all children have to education and will work closely with the Local Authority to share information about students who may be missing out on full time education or who go missing from education.
+A child missing from education, particularly those who have unexplained or persistent absences from education, can be a warning of safeguarding issues including neglect, criminal or sexual exploitation, FGM, radicalisation or forced marriage, or issues such as mental health problems and substance abuse.